corda/corda/docs/source/getting-set-up.rst

 Getting set up
 ==============

-Ensure that you access to R3 git repository.
+Ensure that you have access to R3 git repository.

     https://bitbucket.org/R3-CEV/r3prototyping.git